U.S. natgas edges up as rising global prices seen boosting exports

-May 25 (Reuters) - U.S. natural gas futures rose on Tuesday on expectations a rise in global prices will boost U.S. exports back to record highs in the coming weeks.
+May 25 (Reuters) - U.S. natural gas futures edged up on Tuesday on expectations a rise in global prices will boost U.S. exports back to record highs in the coming weeks.

-That U.S. price increase came despite forecasts for milder weather, lower demand and a steady rise in output.
+That U.S. price gain came despite forecasts for milder weather, lower demand and a steady increase in output.

-On its second to last day as the front-month, gas futures NGc1 for June delivery rose 3.8 cents, or 1.3%, to $2.924 per million British thermal units (mmBtu) at 9:00 a.m.
-EDT (1300 GMT).
-On Monday, the contract closed at its lowest since April 27 after declining for a fifth day in a row.
+On their second to last day as the front-month, gas futures NGc1 for June delivery rose 2.7 cents, or 0.9%, to settle at $2.913 per million British thermal units.
+On Monday, the contract closed at its lowest since April 27 after declining for five days in a row.

 Data provider Refinitiv said gas output in the Lower 48 U.S. states averaged 90.9 billion cubic feet per day (bcfd) so far in May, up from 90.6 bcfd in April.
 That is still well below November 2019's monthly record of 95.4 bcfd.